-Former Blue Hen standout quarterback and 1999 team captain Brian Ginn begins his 15th season with the Delaware staff in 2014 and his first as quarterbacks coach.
+Former Blue Hen standout quarterback and 1999 team captain Brian Ginn begins his 16th season with the Delaware staff in 2015 and his second as quarterbacks coach.

 Ginn, 39, whose tenure as assistant coach is the longest on the current Blue Hen staff, has served in a variety of roles on the UD staff since his graduation in 2000.

 He served as receivers coach for seven seasons (2006-07; 2009-13) before being promoted to quarterbacks coach in February, 2014 when John Perry left to take a coaching position with the NFL Houston Texans.
 He took over the tight ends responsibilities in February, 2016.

 Ginn had previously served as quarterbacks coach during the 2008 season when he also was Delaware's offensive coordinator for then head coach K.C.
 Keeler.
 He served as passing game coordinator in 2009-12.